fldbock/aws-tiered-storage/02_LABINSTRUCTIONS/STAGE1.md

 - Stage 1: Create & Active the storage gateway <= `YOU ARE HERE`
 - Stage 2: Create the S3 buckets, storage tiering and cross region replication
-- Stage 3: Create a bucket share
+- Stage 3: Create a file share
 - Stage 4: Mount the storage gateway on your local file system
 - Stage 5: Cleanup